Venkatadri-Ch/Active-Directory-security-with-SIEM-SOAR/Installing Shuffle SOAR.md

 cd Shuffle
 ```

-Step:3 Fix prerequisites for the Opensearch database (Elasticsearch):
+Step:3 Fix prerequisites for the Opensearch database :
 ```
 mkdir shuffle-database                    # Create a database folder sudo chown -R 1000:1000 shuffle-database  # IF you get an error using 'chown', add the user first with 'sudo useradd opensearch'